Find the right vibe coding tool

 Claude Code vs Devin

 Both are autonomous coding agents, but they work differently.
 Claude Code runs in your terminal and integrates into your existing workflow.
 Devin runs in a cloud sandbox with its own VM.
-Claude Code is more accessible at $20/mo; Devin's Team plan at $500/mo targets engineering teams that want to parallelize work.
+Both start at $20/mo.
+Devin now includes Windsurf IDE access and offers Teams at $80/mo.

 Gemini Code Assist vs GitHub Copilot